 Any teacher or group of teachers presently teaching in a public or private school that supports any grades from preschool to 12.

-directly in the creative artistic process in any arts discipline.
-Teachers and artists
+in the creative artistic process in any arts discipline.
+Teachers and artists work in partnership

-work in partnership to design and implement the residencies.
-Residencies may be focused on a
+to design and implement the residencies.
+Residencies may be focused on a specific arts discipline

-specific arts discipline or the arts through cross-curricular pairings such as dance integrated
+or the arts through cross-curricular pairings such as dance integrated into a math

 This grant program requires a match from the school.